 The Gambia has a tropical climate with two seasons: a dry season from November to May and a rainy season from June to October.
 Banjul, Bakau, Kololi and Serekunda are the most popular tourist destinations in The Gambia and have similar weather patterns.

-During the dry season, it is hot during the day, with temperatures ranging from 25 to 35 degrees, and it rarely rains.
+During the dry season, it is hot during the day, with temperatures ranging from 20 to 30 degrees, and it rarely rains.
 The humidity is also low during this time, which makes it comfortable to visit.
-But, it can be cooler in the evenings, with temperatures dropping to around 15.
+But, it can be cooler in the evenings, with temperatures dropping to around 20.

 In the rainy season, it is also hot during the day, with temperatures ranging from 25 to 30.
 There is a lot of rain during this time, especially in the afternoons and evenings.
-This can cause flooding and road closures, which can make traveling more difficult.
+This can cause flooding and road closures, which can make travelling more difficult.

 The best time to visit The Gambia’s most popular tourist destinations is during the dry season, which is from November to May.
 During this time, the weather is comfortable, and there is plenty of sunshine.